How to Grow Marijuana Indoors: A Beginner’s Guide

 Congratulations, you’re interested in growing your own cannabis plants for the first time!
-But before you flex that green thumb of yours, understand that growing cannabis indoors presents a unique set of challenges for the new hobbyist, and the sheer volume of information available on the subject can be overwhelming.
-Our guide to indoor cannabis growing will help simplify the process for you into clear, easy-to-digest sections designed to help the first-time grower get started.
+But before you flex that green thumb of yours, understand that growing marijuana indoors presents a unique set of challenges for the new hobbyist, and the sheer volume of information available on the subject can be overwhelming.

 When tackling your first grow project, you’ll want to start small for multiple reasons:

 - The smaller the grow, the less expensive it is to set up